 Chongren Fan 范崇人

 is a New York-based bilingual stage director who was born and raised in Shanghai, China.
-He is currently the Artistic Director of Yangtze Repertory Theatre of America, a downtown 501(c)3 theatre company founded by Sister Joanna Chan in 1992.
+He is currently the Artistic Director of Yangtze Repertory Theatre of America, a 501(c)3 theatre company founded by Sister Joanna Chan in 1992.

 He was a Jonathan Alper Directing Fellow at Manhattan Theatre Club, a Signature Theatre Alumnus and a Resident Director at the Flea Theater under the leadership of its Founding Artistic Director Jim Simpson.